 For many gardeners and growers, January is a month of rest.
 This does not mean, however, that there is not work to do.
-Here are 10 things that you can do now to prepare for the growing season ahead.
+Here are ten things you can do in your garden in the middle of winter to prepare for the growing season ahead.

 1) Get your soil tested.
 If you have not already taken a soil sample, now is the time.
 Check with your local county agricultural extension agent to pick up instructions and, sometimes, a box to mail to the soil lab.
 You can consider sending soil to a lab that checks for organic matter in addition to the standard soil components.
 Ideally, any amendments to the soil will have time to soak in and get to work before you plant.